nss-day-cohort-51/FEWDD-Final-Countdown-Capstone-Portfolio/README.md

   * Github repo with complete ReadME.md

 ### Keep in MIND
-  * CRUD is an `easy` way to approval
+  * CRUD is an `easy` way to approval.
-  * Use of Firebase will allow for various logins
-  * Use of Firebase will allow app to be live
+  * Use JSON server and host with heroku for a live demo.
   * Your idea may be bigger than MVP - that's ok.

 ## Porfolio Checklist

 * Introduction.
-A summary to introduce yourself and your workstyle to the viewer.
+A summary to introduce yourself and your work-style to the viewer.
-* Project Case Studies (minimum 4 including front-end capstone and final capstone).
+* Project Case Studies (minimum 3 including front-end capstone and final capstone).
 This is the heart of your portfolio.
 It’s where you put the projects that you are proud of and want interviewers and clients to ooh-and-ah over.
 * Work History.
 An online version of your resume.
-* Contact: Make sure it is easy to get in touch with you and all links work to your website, LinkedIn, and GitHub (dribbble/Behance - only if you have projects to display).
+* Contact: Make sure it is easy to get in touch with you and all links work to your website, LinkedIn, and GitHub.

 ## Case Study Checklist
 Compose a story to walk your viewer through the key points of the project.
 The project may be an entirely new app from idea to release, or it may be just a usability test or the mock-ups for a redesign.
 Every case study does not have to include all user 'scenario options'; every case study needs to demonstrate the best of your skills and the process you used.

 * Project Overview.
 This short paragraph is meant to engage your viewer, to make them want to continue.

+* Link to video if available

 * Link to live site/app (if available), URL or links to App Store and/or Google Play.